Basilica of the Holy Blood: History

-St Basil chapel
+Chapel of St. Basil

-The chapel of Saint Basil is one of the best preserved churches in Romanesque style of West Flanders.
+The Chapel of St. Basil is one of the best preserved churches in Romanesque style of West Flanders.
 Built from 1134 to 1149, the chapel is dedicated to St. Basil the Great of whom a relic was brought back by Count Robert II from Caesarea Mazaca in Cappadocia, Asia Minor (modern-day Turkey).

 The chapel consists of two side naves and a central nave continued by the choir, which in turn is ended by a semi-circular apse.
 In the tympanum above the entrance linking the chapel and the annex is a 12th-century representation of the baptism of Saint Basil.
 In the right nave, the seated Madonna and Child (Sedes Sapientiae) is a wooden polychrome sculpture of the early 14th century.
 Carried each year during the procession, two venerated wooden statues, made around 1900 and representing Jesus on the Cold Stone and the Pieta are displayed.

 At the left of the choir, the chapel of Saint Yves was added in 1504 and houses the relics of Saint Basil and of Blessed Charles the Good, Count of Flanders.
 The black marble retable is allegedly executed from designs by Lancelot Blondeel.

 Chapel of the Holy Blood

-Originally built in Romanesque style like the St Basil chapel, the upper chapel was transformed in Gothic Style at the end of the 15th century and again in 1823.
+Originally built in Romanesque style like the St. Basil Chapel, the upper chapel was transformed in Gothic Style at the end of the 15th century and again in 1823.
 Only the curved arches giving access to the side chapel of the Holy Cross remain from the original Romanesque chapel.

 The monumental staircase, commonly named De Steegheere, which leads to the upper chapel, was built in from 1529 to 1533 in late Gothic and Renaissance style according to the drawings of Flemish painter and architect William Aerts, ornamented on the outside with sculpted statues.
 The aftermath of the French Revolution left the staircase badly damaged and it was decided in 1832 to move it 4 m backwards and to rebuild it after removing the remaining ruins of the Oud Steen.
 The gilded bronze statues represent Archduchess Isabelle of Burgundy, Mary of Burgundy, Thierry of Alsace and Philip of Alsace and, in the medallions, the Archdukes of Austria Albert VII and Maximilian III, Margaret of York and Sibylla of Anjou, wife of Thierry and daughter of King Fulk of Jerusalem.

 During the 19th century, successive renovation campaigns gave to the chapel its final Gothic Revival aspect, with its characteristic mural decorations.
 The stained-glass windows in the choir date from 1845 and represent the sovereigns who reigned over the County of Flanders from Philip the Bold, duke of Burgundy, till Archduchess Maria Theresa of Austria, Holy Roman empress.

 The following architects and artists took part in these neo-Gothic renovations of the Chapel of the Holy Blood: